srbdts/heimdall/README.md

 ### Input and output
 #### Directories
 ###### Selecting directories
 Click on the "Browse"-button next to "Input Directory" to select the input directory of your choice.
 Make sure the directory contains all and only the files that you want to process.
-It's currently not possible to process individual files.
+It's currently not possible to process individual files (unless you're using the command line interface).
 If you wish to do so anyway, place the file in its own directory.

 The same holds for the output directory: use the "Browse" button to select your preferred output directory.
 Make sure that the directory exists before you run the program (if you want the output to be written to a new directory, make one first), and bear in mind that previous output will be overwritten.